How Much Does Term Life Insurance Cost? (2026 Rates)

 Right-Size Your Coverage Amount

-A $1,000,000 policy costs $40 to $51 more per month on average than a $500K policy.
-Use the MoneyGeek life insurance calculator to determine the right coverage level before you request quotes.
+Higher coverage means higher premiums, so it helps to choose an amount that fits your needs.
+A $1,000,000 policy costs about $40 to $51 more per month than a $500,000 policy on average.
+Use the MoneyGeek life insurance calculator to figure out a coverage level that makes sense before requesting quotes.

 Compare Term Life Insurance Rates